cchitsiang/awesome-stars/topics.md

 ## ai

-- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for complex tasks
+- [plandex-ai/plandex](https://github.com/plandex-ai/plandex) - An AI coding engine for building complex, real-world software with LLMs
 - [joaomdmoura/crewAI](https://github.com/joaomdmoura/crewAI) - Framework for orchestrating role-playing, autonomous AI agents.
 By fostering collaborative intelligence, CrewAI empowers agents to work together seamlessly, tackling complex tasks.
 - [danielmiessler/fabric](https://github.com/danielmiessler/fabric) - fabric is an open-source framework for augmenting humans using AI.
 It provides a modular framework for solving specific problems using a crowdsourced set of AI prompts that can be used anywhere.
 - [TaskingAI/TaskingAI](https://github.com/TaskingAI/TaskingAI) - The open source platform for AI-native application development.